Scene content guide

 After generating your new Decentraland scene locally on your own machine, you can immediately begin editing your scene using a text editor of your choice.
 After testing your scene locally, you can use the CLI to upload your content to IPFS.

-metaverse-api (commonly referred to as the API) is the name for the TypeScript package containing the library of helper methods that allows you to create interactive singleplayer and multiplayer experiences.
+metaverse-api and still commonly referred to as the API) is the name for the TypeScript package containing the library of helper methods that allows you to create interactive singleplayer and multiplayer experiences.
 The API includes methods allowing you to create and manipulate objects on your LAND, in addition to methods that help facilitate in-world transactions between users or other applications.

 The API includes everything within the package